-This dialog can be displayed to request parameters for the upcoming data merge/delete script generation in the Standard version:
+This dialog can be displayed to request parameters for the upcoming data merge/delete script generation.
+The dialog is triggered by the Merge or Delete actions in the Data diff tab.

 You're going to {merge or delete} one or more rows